HectareaGalbis/adp/docs/user-api.md

 ```

 ````
-Add a reference to a type symbol when using the macros text, table or itemize.
+Add a reference to a type symbol when using the macros text, cell or item.
 The argument is a symbol denoting a type defined with adp:defclass, adp:define-condition, adp:defstruct or adp:deftype.
 ````